angarsky/diveintopython/learn/classes/static_class.md

 ## The Difference between a Class Method and a Static Method

-Now that you're familiar with class methods and static methods, it's time to delve into the world of static class python and its distinctive properties.
+Now that you're familiar with class methods and static methods, it's time to delve into the world of Python's static class and its distinctive properties.

 Abstract class method is defined as a method that is declared but contains no implementation.
 It is up to the subclass to provide the implementation.
 An abstract method is defined using the **@abstractmethod** decorator in Python.